Total Variation Distance Meets Probabilistic Inference: Introduction

-Recently, Bhattacharyya, Gayen, Meel, Myrisiotis, Pavan, and Vinodchandran~\cite{BGMMPV23} initiated the study of the computational complexity aspects of TV distance over graphical models.
-In that work, they proved that exactly computing the TV distance between product distributions is $\#\P$-complete, that it is $\NP$-hard to decide whether the TV distance between two Bayes nets of in-degree $2$ is equal to $0$ or not, and also gave an FPTAS for approximating the TV distance between an arbitrary product distribution and the uniform distribution.
-In a subsequent work, Feng, Guo, Jerrum and Wang~\cite{fgjw22} gave an FPRAS for approximating the TV distance between two arbitrary product distributions.
+Recently,~\cite{BGMMPV23} initiated the study of the computational complexity aspects of TV distance over graphical models.
+In that work, they proved that exactly computing the TV distance between product distributions is $\#\P$-complete, that it is $\NP$-hard to decide whether the TV distance between two Bayes nets of in-degree $2$ is equal to $0$ or not, and also gave an FPTAS for approximating the TV distance between an arbitrary product distribution and any product distribution that has a constant number of distinct marginals (note that this includes the uniform distribution).
+In a subsequent work,~\cite{fgjw22} gave an FPRAS for approximating the TV distance between two arbitrary product distributions.
+Later,~\cite{feng2023ondeterministically} gave a \emph{deterministic} approximation algorithm (FPTAS) for the same task.

-TV distance estimation was also studied previously from a more complexity-theoretic and cryptographic viewpoint.
-Sahai and Vadhan~\cite{SV03} established in a seminal work that additively approximating the TV distance between two distributions that are samplable by Boolean circuits is hard for $\SZK$ (Statistical Zero Knowledge).
-Goldreich, Sahai, and Vadhan~\cite{GoldreichSV99} showed that the problem of deciding whether a distribution samplable by a Boolean circuit is close or far from the uniform distribution is complete for the complexity class $\NISZK$ (Non-Interactive Statistical Zero Knowledge).
+TV distance estimation was also studied previously from a more complexity-theoretic and cryptographic viewpoint. \cite{SV03} established in a seminal work that additively approximating the TV distance between two distributions that are samplable by Boolean circuits is hard for $\SZK$ (Statistical Zero Knowledge). \cite{GoldreichSV99} showed that the problem of deciding whether a distribution samplable by a Boolean circuit is close or far from the uniform distribution is complete for the complexity class $\NISZK$ (Non-Interactive Statistical Zero Knowledge).

-Additive approximation of TV distance is much easier.
-Canonne and Rubinfeld~\cite{CR14} showed how to additively estimate TV distance between distributions that can be efficiently sampled and whose probability mass functions can be efficiently evaluated.
-Clearly, Bayes nets satisfy both conditions (where ``efficient'' means as usual polynomial in the number of parameters).
-Bhattacharyya, Gayen, Meel and Vinodchandran~\cite{0001GMV20} extended this idea to develop polynomial-time algorithms for additively approximating the TV distance between two bounded in-degree Bayes nets using a polynomial number of samples from each.
+Additive approximation of TV distance is much easier. \cite{CR14} showed how to additively estimate TV distance between distributions that can be efficiently sampled and whose probability mass functions can be efficiently evaluated.
+Clearly, Bayes nets satisfy both conditions (where ``efficient'' means as usual polynomial in the number of parameters). \cite{0001GMV20} extended this idea to develop polynomial-time algorithms for additively approximating the TV distance between two bounded in-degree Bayes nets using a polynomial number of samples from each.

-\paragraph{Probabilistic inference.}
+\paragraph{Probabilistic Inference.}